Journey Latin America operates both Private Bespoke Journeys and Group Journeys

 14-0 days £40

 Payment of compensation shown above will not be made for any change or cancellation caused by events such as war or threat of war, terrorist activity, insurrection, riots, strikes, civil action, decisions by governments or governing authority, natural or nuclear disaster, health risks, epidemic or pandemic illness, bad weather, unavoidable technical or maintenance problems with transport, cancellations, changes of schedules or any other operational decisions of air, land or sea carriers which are the force of force majeure, closed or congested airports, ports or stations, or similar circumstances beyond our control.
 For the purposes of this contract we define the above as force majeure.

 JLA reserves the right in any circumstance to cancel all or part of your travel arrangements.
-We will not cancel within 8 weeks of our booking departure date, except in circumstances of force majeure, the clients’ failure to pay the final balance on time, or where the minimum number of clients required to run an integral excursion or element of the trip is not met.
+We will not cancel within 8 weeks of our booking departure date, except in circumstances of force majeure, or the clients’ failure to pay the final balance on time, or where the minimum number of clients required to run an integral excursion or element of the trip is not met.
 In these circumstances, we will try to offer you alternatives (if available) but JLA accepts no liability for compensation or associated costs beyond a full refund of the deposit or other payments made to JLA for the trip or excursion.

 Where we are obliged to cancel all or a discrete module of your travel arrangements for reasons beyond our control, as described in 11a (force majeure) or 11c, JLA shall inform agents, and clients who have booked direct, as soon as possible and offer alternative arrangements of comparable standard, if available, or a prompt refund of all moneys paid for the tour or module.
 If the alternative is cheaper we will refund the difference.
 Any refund shall be sent to agents within 10 clear days and to direct clients within 14 clear days.
 JLA accepts no liability for compensation beyond this full refund.